Quick Info

 Caroline Ciavaldini

-As well as climbing hard trad James also repeated many hard boulder problems.
-Most notably in 2007 he flashed three problems in the 8A+/B range Ganymede Takeover, The Great Shark Hunt and Schule des Lebens.
-At the time each of these was considered 8B which would make these ascents some of the hardest flashes in the world at the time though these problems have subsequently been downgraded.
+As well as climbing hard trad, Pearson is a devoted boulderer.
+In 2007 he flashed three problems in the 8A+/B range Ganymede Takeover, The Great Shark Hunt and Schule des Lebens.
+At the time, each of these was considered 8B which would make these ascents some of the hardest flashes in the world, though the problems have subsequently been downgraded.
+In more recent years he has consolidated the 8C grade, with repeats of the world class Mystic River (8C) and The Finnish Line (8C).

 References